Sell your house at the wrong time and the consequences of that careless decision will haunt you down the road.

 However, before you sign up for a bigger mortgage in a snap decision, crunch the numbers to make sure you can afford your next residence when the dust settles.

 “We’ve got to look at the equity position that they have.
 Do they have enough money to sell it and have a nice down payment for the next property, or can they sell it, walk away even, and get similar financing on the next home?” said Schroth.

 The nice thing about being able to put 20% down on your next home is you’ll be able to avoid private mortgage insurance.
 Take your price range down a notch, keep your down payment the same, and you can shave off the cost of insurance from your monthly payments.

 “What’s the maximum comfortable payment?”
 Schroth figures out with his clients.
 “We’re not looking at $400,000 houses when they can only afford $350,000.”

 CoreLogic, which analyzes global property information, notes that the average U.S. homeowner gained $12,400 in home equity between the third quarter of 2017 and the third quarter of 2018, with the most significant increases in Western states such as California and Nevada.
 Overall, U.S. homes with mortgages (roughly 63% of all properties) have seen their equity increase by 9.4% year over year.

 Estimate your home equity with this simple formula: subtract your home’s estimated market value from your current mortgage balance.

-To find out what your home is worth, the HomeLight’s Home Value Estimator pulls data from several leading sources to get a real-time value estimate based on current market trends.
+To find out what your home is worth, check out HomeLight’s Home Value Estimator, which pulls data from several leading sources to get a real-time value estimate based on current market trends.

 5. Maintenance keeps getting away from you or you’d like to age in place longer.